 Insert the following paragraph at the end of clause 9.6.7.49 (LMR frame format):

+If the Puncture Pattern field is present in an LMR frame, it contains a Puncture Pattern element as defined in 9.4.2.xxx Puncture Pattern element.
+The field is optionally present for both Non-TB and TB ranging measurement exchange. (#R1-1, #R1-3, #R1-16)

 Instruction to 11bk editor: Add the following paragraph as a new element to subclause 9.4.2 Elements